 You can heal from trauma.
 You’ve survived unimaginable circumstances and are still standing, alive, and breathing.
 If you’re not coping well with your emotions following a traumatic event, there is not a single thing to be ashamed of – you’re taking great strides to heal from a horrible experience.
 At Acadiana, we know how hard it is to admit that you’re struggling and we’re ready to help you heal from this once and for all.

-Why You Should Seek Treatment at Acadiana for Trauma
+Why You Should Seek Treatment for Trauma & PTSD at Acadiana

-Our compassionate staff are well-trained to help victims of trauma take the first steps toward healing from a shocking experience.
+The compassionate staff at our treatment center is well-trained to help victims of trauma take the first steps toward healing from a shocking experience.
 We know that you had no control over what happened to you and that you’re a normal person struggling to make sense of a horrifying experience.
 We’ll never judge your reactions, your feelings, or your ways of coping – we all do the best we can with what we have.
 We’re very proud that you’re seeking us out for help and will do everything in our power to help you make sense of what happened to you.

 If you’re trying to come to terms with a traumatic event, you may feel isolated and alone; as though no one understands what you are going through.
 You may lay awake, night after night trying to make sense of what happened to you.
 You may find that your days are filled with terrifying flashbacks in which you relive the trauma over and over again.
 Life does not have to be this way.
 While you will never be the person you were before the trauma, you can get better.
-We can help.
+Our trauma & PTSD treatment center can help.

 At Acadiana, we understand that traumatic events affect each person in a different manner.
 We strive to learn as much about you, the traumatic event, and the ways you’ve been coping with it.
 We’ll work alongside you to devise a treatment plan that works to help you understand the effects the event had on you, ways you can cope with it, and strategies for handling the symptoms of the aftermath of the trauma.